FactomProject/FactomDocs/factomFullInstall.md

 ### Command Line Alternatives to GUI

 You might be able to get by with some command line arguments.
-This one outputs an address in your wallet `btcctl --rpcuser=testuser --rpcpass=SecurePassHere --testnet --wallet getnewaddress`.
+This one outputs an address in your wallet `btcctl --rpcuser=testuser --rpcpass=SecurePassHere --testnet --wallet getaccountaddress "default"`.
 Save the address it gives you and send testnet bitcoins to it.
-You can use `btcctl --rpcuser=testuser --rpcpass=SecurePassHere --testnet --wallet listreceivedbyaccount 0` to see if money has been sent to the wallet.
+You can use `btcctl --rpcuser=testuser --rpcpass=SecurePassHere --testnet --wallet listreceivedbyaccount` to see if money has been sent to the wallet.
 Also `btcctl --rpcuser=testuser --rpcpass=SecurePassHere --testnet --wallet listtransactions` to see what has happened in the wallet.